wdolesin/farmland_tokenizer/README.md

 * [Ganache](https://www.trufflesuite.com/ganache) - Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.
 * [hvplot](https://hvplot.holoviz.org/) - hvPlot provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data
 * [Pandas](https://github.com/pandas-dev/pandas) - Data analysis and manipulation library.
+* [web3](https://pypi.org/project/web3/) - A Python library for interacting with Ethereum.

 ***